arataca89/nnlang/README.md

 Description: nn language is an educational programming language.
 The goal is to practice programming and have fun creating a language and an interpreter / compiler.

 ### Status (ptbr)
-- Início: 20210330.
-Arquivos criados: nnlib.h; nnlib.cpp e removeSpacesAndTabs.cpp.<p>
+- 20210330: nnlib.h; nnlib.cpp e removeSpacesAndTabs.cpp
-O arquivo removeSpacesAndTabs.cpp recebe uma string e remove os caracteres de espaço e tabulação.
 - 20210331: isAritOperator(), isAssigOperator() e isCompOperator()
 - Projeto em desenvolvimento.<p>

 ### Status (en)
-- Beginning: 20210330.
-Created files: nnlib.h; nnlib.cpp and removeSpacesAndTabs.cpp. <p>
+- 20210330: nnlib.h; nnlib.cpp and removeSpacesAndTabs.cpp
-The removeSpacesAndTabs.cpp file takes a string and removes the space and tab characters.
 - 20210331: isAritOperator(), isAssigOperator() and isCompOperator()
 - Project under development.